Port Charlotte and the Gulf Islands

 SUNSET, PUNTA GORDA King Fisher Fleet offers cruises in the harbor and out islands.
 A group of us booked onto Captain Ralph Allen's sunset cruise from Fishermen's Village — the easy way to get a clear view of sky, water and a bright crescent moon.

-TRABUE RESTAURANT was our dinner venue one evening.
+TRABUE RESTAURANT (Note: the name has changed to F.M.
+Don's) was our dinner venue one evening.
 Chef Keith B Meyer is a former stock broker who prefers the heat in the kitchen.
 He prepares Mediterranean cuisine with a Floridian touch.
 My dinner 'app' (pictured) was a California chardonnay with locally sourced and very tasty mussels.

 Historic Punta Gorda has been rated by MONEY magazine as one of the “Best Places to Live in the South” and named as one of “Top Ten Places to Retire Healthy” by U.S. News & World Report.